 - You can just stay here, in the final position for a few seconds or as long as you feel comfortable, breathing normally.

 - To come out from this position, inhale and lift the head, release the hands and bring them back.

 - Repeat the same instructions with another leg.

 Benefits of Janusirsasana (Head to Knee Pose)

-- If you are suffering from kidney disease or you have become infected with urine then you should regularly practice Janusirsasana as well as medication.
+- If you are suffering from kidney disease or you have become infected with urine then you should regularly practice Janusirsasana with medication.

-- By regular practicing, of Janusirsasana calms the mind, brings down the anxiety levels and also relieves mild depression.
+2. By regular practice of Janusirsasana calms the mind, brings down anxiety levels, and also relieves mild depression.

-- It brings the great stretch to the shoulders, spine, hamstrings, neck, and eventually improving the flexibility too.
+5. It brings great stretch to the shoulders, spine, hamstrings, neck, and eventually improving flexibility too.